-Although there are records of cultural heritage interest within 300m of the scheme extents, no connectivity between the works location and these features is present.
-In addition, construction of the A82 road corridor is likely to have removed any archaeological remains that may have been present.
-Therefore, the potential for the presence of unknown archaeological remains in the study area has been assessed to be low.
-All works are confined to the upper engineered layers of the A82 carriageway and are restricted to replacement of like-for-like road surfacing material.

-Therefore, the works do not include any alterations that would affect the historic and architectural character of the noted cultural heritage records or features, or would have the potential to expose any undiscovered features of cultural heritage.
+Construction of the A82 road corridor is likely to have removed any archaeological remains that may have been present and therefore the potential for the presence of unknown archaeological remains in the study area has been assessed to be low.
+The works do not include any alterations that would affect the historic and architectural character of the local area or noted cultural feature, or would have the potential to expose any undiscovered features of cultural heritage.